Physics-50/Module-2/docs/week1.md

 However, you will most likely find it difficult to get a reliable reading as you cannot bring the calipers close to the beads without disturbing them.

-To combat this, you will collect your data by positioning a camera above the levitator and taking a picture.
+To combat this, you will collect your data by positioning a camera near the levitator and taking a picture.
 However, it is important that you have a plan to convert from a distance between beads in pixels to a measure of their separation in mm; this is much like adding the scale bar in your Module 1 deliverable.
 You will need a ruler in your image whose markings you can use to compute the conversion factor, and you will want to think about how best to position your ruler.

 If you think of materials around the lab that might be helpful, ask your instructor if you can use these materials.
 Creativity is encouraged!